bastimeyer/dayz-linux-cli-launcher/README.md

 ./dayz-launcher.sh ...
 ```

-This repository currently does not commit to any versioning scheme, so please be aware of any breaking changes that may be applied in the future.

 ## Install DayZ

 [Support for BattlEye anti-cheat for Proton on Linux has been officially announced by Valve on 2021-12-03.][battleye-announcement]